workaroundgmbh/pg-connect-sdk-ios/README.md

 - Swift 5.5 or higher
 - iOS 12 or higher

-Environment for watchOS is supported by this library:
+Environment for watchOS is supported by this library: [ConnectSDKWatch](https://github.com/workaroundgmbh/pg-connect-sdk-watchos)
-**placeholder**

 ## Dependencies